 Trees and Safe, Reliable and Affordable Energy

-Trees are a vital part of California’s natural beauty and habitats.
-At PG&E, we appreciate the many benefits that greenery brings, but there are significant consequences when vegetation comes into contact with our high voltage electric transmission lines: substantial fire risk, electric grid outages and public safety hazards.
-In addition, Federal and state law require that we maintain certain distances between our high voltage electric transmission lines and trees.
+Trees are a vital part of California’s natural beauty and habitats and PG&E appreciates the many benefits that greenery offers to communities.
+Significant consequences can occur, however, when vegetation comes into contact with our high voltage electric transmission lines creating substantial fire risk, electric grid outages and public safety hazards.
+PG&E is nationally recognized as a Tree Line USA Utility by the National Arbor Day Foundation.

-Every year, PG&E inspects every mile of our electric distribution and transmission lines.
+Every year, PG&E inspects every mile of our electric distribution and transmission lines – more than 134,000 miles annually.
 To ensure we are able to complete these inspections and do any follow up work, we may need to access our facilities through your property.
+Our Vegetation Management team is committed to ensuring the safety and reliability of our electric power network through:

-- Attempt to contact you before performing vegetation management work on your property.
-However, emergencies may require us to proceed with work even if we are unable to make contact.
+- Contact you before performing work on your property.
+Emergencies, however, may require us to proceed even if we are unable to make contact.

 - Make a PG&E customer advocate available in a timely manner (upon request).